alessandro-gentilini/alessandro-gentilini.github.io/geo/appunti.md

 > spiraling in line with Earth’s rotational axis, induces the magnetic field
 > of our planet through what is sometimes called a geodynamo.
 > Most geophysicists think that for such a geodynamo to work, the presence of an
-> initial weak magnetic ield was needed, most likely coming from the Sun.
+> initial weak magnetic field was needed, most likely coming from the Sun.

 [App, capitolo 13]